 - Insecticide – methylated spirits will kill insects like mealybugs without harming your plants

 Warning!
 How to handle methylated spirits

 Methylated spirits releases highly flammable vapours, so you should ensure that you are using it in a well-ventilated area.
 If it’s accidentally spilled, methylated spirits should be cleaned up immediately to prevent the vapours from being released.

 Make sure that the cap is tightly sealed, and the bottle is stored away from open flames and the reach of children.

 Industrial methylated spirits were originally created to avoid paying the taxes due on alcohol.
 If an alcohol cannot be consumed, it is exempt from alcohol tax.
 Denaturing alcohol gives it a legitimate use, as well as enabling the manufacture of cheap ethanol for industrial use.

 The difference between methylated spirits for personal use and industrial methylated spirits is its purity or grading.
 Industrial methylated spirits are pure enough for industrial use in things like printing inks, detergents and dyes.
 It is mainly used as a cleaning agent or thinning solvent in industries.

 In order to buy industrial methylated spirits of high purity grading, you must register your interest with HM Revenue and Customs.

 You can buy methylated spirits for personal use anywhere from your local hardware store or supermarket to Amazon.

 If you are looking for industrial grade methylated spirits in anything from small batches to 1000L IBCs, you can buy online from ReAgent.
-We have been supplying various industries with methylated spirits for over 40 years.
+We have been supplying various industries with methylated spirits for almost 50 years.
 If you’re unsure exactly what you need, just call us to discuss your requirements.